mazfil/lab-allocator/README.md

 ## Acknowledgements

 Appreciation for the Lecturers, Convenors, Examiners, Tutors, and Speakers for the Australian National University course COMP3500 - Software Engineering Project, and its respective parallel courses being run.
-Thanks for everything you are doing to help us through our journey in Computer Science.\
+Thanks for everything you are doing to help us through our journey in Computer Science.

-\
-*Insert some special acknowledgements here (e.g., tutors, shadow teams, etc. ).*
+We are also especially thankful to the School of Computing Facility team for setting up and hosting our project on-campus with one of their server solutions.
+For their assistance and patience we are eternally grateful for.